 Open with introduction of project, of yourself and explain informed consent.
 Once the consent form has been signed, start recording.

 Q1: So (Name) you have offered to take part in this study because you identified as having witnessed some of your clients relapse multiple times during your work together?

+Can you briefly tell me how many years you have been working as a therapist and roughly how many clients had 2 or more relapses during the time you worked with them?

 Can you tell me about the object you brought in?

 Q1.1: Can you tell me how this object connects to your indirect experience of relapse?